 Tea time ends at 18:00

 Closed on Mondays and August for maintenance

-Other articles/Q&As about souvenir from Japan
+Other articles about souvenirs from Japan

 Thumbnail image is from Wikipedia